aishanya11/Google-code-to-learn-Mentor/README.md

 # Home-Alone-App
-Mentored Kaustubh to make an App for Google Code to Learn, on MIT App Inventor Download the .aia file and import it on MIT App Inventor to see the code MIT App Inventor is a platform for younger students to learn block coding by making Apps
+Mentored Kaustubh to make an App for Google Code to Learn, on MIT App Inventor.
+Download the .aia file and import it on MIT App Inventor to see the code (MIT App Inventor is a platform for younger students to learn block coding by making Apps)
 ## See the full documentation here
 https://docs.google.com/document/d/1JYSCgXrO0LgCXPqpKfKi60mu0t_kYoTfQx-8v7dKZsk/edit?usp=sharing